Monday, October 27, 2025

 A Year of Loss

-This has been a year of loss, beginning with the sudden death of my son, followed exactly 30 days later with the death of my mother.
-Then a few months after that, my uncle, (her brother) died.
+My tsunami began March 16, with the sudden death of my son, Erich, followed exactly 30 days later with the death of my mother, Erika, followed by the death of her brother, my uncle, also Erich, a few months after that.

-My mother and uncle were well into their 90’s, even though their passings were sad, at their age, it did not come as a surprise.
+Even though their passings were sad, my mother and uncle were well into their 90’s, so their passings did not come as a surprise.

-My son, however, was an entirely different loss.
-Only 54, he passed away within an instant on an early Sunday evening in March.
-Even as I write these words, I still struggle to comprehend the incomprehensible as I feel that sharp pain in my heart and hollowness in my womb.
+My son, however, was an unexpected heartbreak.
+Only 54, he passed away within an instant on an early Sunday evening.
+Even as I write these words, I still struggle to comprehend the incomprehensible feeling that sharp pain in my heart and hollowness in my womb.

-Images of him flood into me as I try to honor this pain and not become consumed by it, instead, holding it in the light and bowing with acceptance, but it is hard, no doubt.
+Images of him flood into me with 54 years of force.
+For sanity's sake, I try not to become consumed by the pain, instead I try to honor it and bow with acceptance, but it is hard, no doubt.

-Then today I learned Tony Fitzpatrick died, a true Chicago icon and legendary creative talent.
+Then today I learned Tony Fitzpatrick died, an authentic Chicago icon and legendary creative.
 Even though I did not know Tony, I met him at his studio several years ago.
 He was surrounded by energetic young artists he was mentoring as they were helping him turn his creative visions into his uniquely Fitzpatrick collages.

 So, another tragic loss.
 Admittedly, I am anxious for this year to end.